Kanneboinashivakumar/BharatAkshar/README.md

 ## **Problem It Solves**

 Traveling to another state in India can make reading local boards challenging due to unfamiliar scripts.
-BharatScript addresses this problem by:
+BharatAkshar addresses this problem by:

 - Displaying text in a script the user already knows.
 - Saving time and reducing stress when understanding unknown scripts.